 Owners I’ve talked with who purchased their systems outright are generally very happy campers.
 These also tend to be the most knowledgeable when it comes to solar.
 They have done their research.
 So let me help set the facts straight.

 Acquiring a solar electric system may involve a cash purchase, financing arrangement, or lease terms.
-Cash purchase or financing is recommended when the owner can take advantage of the 26% Federal and $1000 Arizona solar program tax credits.
+Cash purchase or financing is recommended when the owner can take advantage of the current 26% Federal (soon to be 30%!) and $1000 Arizona solar program tax credits.
 A lease or power purchase agreement (PPA) may be the best option when the property owner does not expect to owe enough annual income tax to earn the allowed credits over the five years allowed.
+Other recent changes in legislation have made a direct credit of 30% available to non-profits and government entities going solar, since they pay no taxes and would be ineligible for the credit.

-A well-designed and well-priced solar system, placed in an attractive location, will generate an average annual dividend of over twelve percent.
+A well-designed and well-priced solar system, placed in an attractive location, will generate an average annual dividend of over 12%.
 Stated another way, for each $1 invested, the owner should save $3 in electric utility costs over the term.
 A decent place to put your money.

 Consider your overall investment objectives to determine if the cash purchase of solar compliments your portfolio.
 Where the decision is not to invest cash to make the purchase, then financing or leasing a solar system are the other two alternatives.